 Following are the steps of acquiring a permanent residence and settling in British Columbia through the Entrepreneur Stream of immigration:

 Step 1.
 Get registered

 Fill an online registration form and include a short business concept note.
 Pay the non-refundable fee of $300.
 The applicant will have a score according to his/her credentials and are kept in a pool of candidates for the next 6 months or till you get an invite from the authorities.

 Step 2.
 Get invited

 British Columbia carries regular draws.
-On an average for the Entrepreneur stream one draw is carried each month.
+On an average for the Entrepreneur stream, one draw is carried each month.
 The applicants score points on the basis of language proficiency, age, and work experience.
-The applicants can improve their score by submitting a new business concept while in the pool.
+The applicants can improve their scores by submitting a new business concept while in the pool.
 Once the candidates receive an invitation to apply, they get 4 months to submit the complete application.

 Step.
 3 Review of the net worth